Aeroglyphic/litecoinjs/README.md

 ## Running unit tests

-How to run the automated tests for LitecoinJS.

-### Break down into end to end tests
+You can execute the included automated unit tests by running the following command -
 ```
-Coming soon
+npm test
 ```

 ## Deployment & Production

 It’s important to note that LitecoinJS is not anywhere near as extensively tested as the BitcoinJS implementation and might considerably vary in the codebase.
 You should run extensive testing & verification before deploying anything into production.